collinsbett24/jumia-task/README.md

  ## E2E Testing
  End to End Testing was done and can be done on this project.
     Cypress has been configured in place of protractor to run E2E test file run the following command:
+        - run ng serve then on a separate terminal
         - npm run  cypress:run
         OR
         - ng e2e

 # Technology Used
 - angular v13.3.3